 The implications from table above are that according to the teacher respondents, child labour contributes to girls dropping out of school 13 (39.4%) of them strongly Agreed while 18 (54.6%) Agreed and only a single teacher Disagreed.
 According to responses item 2 the community seemed not aware of dangers associated with child labour and that one fertile ground why the local community doesn’t find it abnormal when the girls drop-out.
 Item 3, the respondents 24 (72.7%) are Strongly Agreeing that girls are preferred to be used for household chores more than boys and the 9 (27.3%) agreed on the same, while no one disagreed to the statement.
 On item 4, the respondents 20 (60.6%) Strongly Agreed that many parents in the locality use their children, (whether boys or girls) to offer labour while the rest 13 (39.4%) agreed.
 There was no disagreement.
 This phenomenon adds weight to the possibility of girls dropping out for labour hence negatively affecting girls’ Primary Education Completion in Bangale Sub-County.

-Table 2: Parents’ Questionnaire Responses on Child Labour and Girls Primary Education Completion
+Table 2.
+Parents’ Questionnaire Responses on Child Labour and Girls Primary Education Completion